Tecvan-fe/xiaohongshu-generator/docs/llms/vercel-ai-sdk.md

 // It is sorted in the same order as the input values. const { embeddings } = await embedMany({
   model: openai.embedding('text-embedding-3-small'),
-  values: [
-    'sunny day at the beach',
-    'rainy afternoon in the city',
-    'snowy night in the mountains',
+  values: ['sunny day at the beach', 'rainy afternoon in the city', 'snowy night in the mountains'], });
-  ],
-});
 ```